Next Millennium Media Inc Terms and Conditions

 B. SURVIVAL – After this Agreement terminates, the terms of this Agreement and the Insertion Order(s) that expressly or by their nature contemplate performance after the Agreement terminates or expires will survive and continue in full force and effect.
 For example, the provisions protecting Confidential Information, requiring arbitration, permitting audits, protecting intellectual property, requiring non-circumvention, indemnification, payment of fees, reimbursement and setting forth limitations of liability each, by their nature, contemplate performance or observance after this Agreement terminates.

-A. ENTIRE AGREEMENT – This Agreement, together with the accepted Insertion Order(s), sets forth the entire agreement and understanding between the Publisher and Next Millennium relating to the subject matter hereof and thereof and cancels and supersedes any prior or contemporaneous discussions, agreements, representations, warranties, understanding, and other communications between the Parties, written or oral, to the extent they relate in any way to the subject matter hereof and thereof.
+A. ENTIRE AGREEMENT – This Agreement, including its attachments and the accepted Insertion Order(s), sets forth the entire agreement and understanding between the Publisher and Next Millennium relating to the subject matter hereof and thereof and cancels and supersedes any prior or contemporaneous discussions, agreements, representations, warranties, understanding, and other communications between the Parties, written or oral, to the extent they relate in any way to the subject matter hereof and thereof.
 The section headings in the Agreement or the Insertion Order(s) are included for ease of reference only and have no binding effect.
-Even though Next Millennium has drafted the Agreement, together with the Insertion Order(s), the Publisher represents that they had ample time to review and decide whether to agree to the Agreement and/or the Insertion Order(s).
+Publisher represents that they had ample time to review and decide whether to agree to the Agreement and/or the Insertion Order(s).
 If an ambiguity or question of intent or interpretation of the Agreement and/or the Insertion Order(s) arises, no presumption or burden of proof will arise favoring or disfavoring the Parties because of the authorship of any provision of the Agreement and/or the Insertion Order(s).

-B. MODIFICATIONS – No modification or amendment to the Agreement or the Insertion Order(s) shall be binding upon Next Millennium unless in a written instrument signed by a duly authorized representative of Next Millennium.
+B. MODIFICATIONS – No modification or amendment to the Agreement, including its attachments and the Insertion Order(s) shall be binding upon Next Millennium unless in a written instrument signed by a duly authorized representative of Next Millennium.

 C. NO WAIVER – Notwithstanding anything to the contrary in this Agreement, the failure or delay of either Party to exercise or enforce any right or claim does not constitute a waiver of such right or claim and will in no way affect that Party’s right to later enforce or exercise it, unless such Party issues an express written waiver, signed by a duly authorized representative of such Party.